 4. Sharing User Accounts

 We understand that additional users can be costly.
 However, as soon as your customer shares accounts or account passwords, you will no longer be responsible.
-Instead, users can do whatever they want and access it for free.
-Your audit trail will be interrupted because you no longer understand which person did something.
+Instead, users can only do whatever they want.
+Users can access it for free.
+Your audit sequence will be interrupted because you no longer understand which person did something.

 How to Get the Right Employee Permissions?

-You can instantly classify applications based on their security, financial, or productivity risk.
+- You can immediately classify applications based on their security, financial, or productivity risk.
 This will give you a clear idea of which applications you need to focus on first.

-If a person never logs in to a specific application with sensitive data, you can revoke their access.
-An essential part of the battle is to provide MSPs with the tools they need to eliminate permit drift and implement a clear strategy.
+- An essential part of the battle is to provide MSPs.
+MSPs should be with the tools they need to eliminate permit drift and implement a clear strategy.

-Without constant monitoring, it is almost sure that drifting permissions will sneak back into application configuration and require repeated evaluation and cleaning.
+- Without constant monitoring, it is almost sure that drifting permissions will get back into application configuration and need repeated evaluation and cleaning.